 If you want to go for a more in-depth distress effect, you can use two colors on top of each other.
 Just remember to let the paint layers dry completely (it takes longer for wood paint to dry).

 What I mean by this is that if your stain is oil-based, you can’t use water-based sealant.
-For more information on wood stains, I invite you to read How To Stain Wood – The Ultimate Guide For Upcycling and Pallet Projects.
+For more information on wood stains, I invite you to read my article on staining pallets and wood in general.
 I’m sure you’ll find some more answers.

 Wet paper technique